2025 Penn Quakers football team

-The 2025 Penn Quakers football team represents the University of Pennsylvania as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
-The team is led by tenth-year head coach Ray Priore and plays its home games at Franklin Field in Philadelphia.
+The 2025 Penn Quakers football team represented the University of Pennsylvania as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
+The team was led by tenth-year head coach Ray Priore and played its home games at Franklin Field in Philadelphia.

 Preseason

 Preseason poll

 On August 4, the Ivy League released its preseason prediction poll.
 The Quakers were selected to finish sixth in the conference.